banzaicloud/koperator-docs/docs/ssl.md

+---
-## Securing Kafka With SSL
+title: Securing Kafka With SSL
+shorttitle: SSL
+---

 The `kafka-operator` makes securing your Kafka cluster with SSL simple.
-You may provide your own certificates, or instruct the operator to create them for you from your cluster configuration:
+You may provide your own certificates, or instruct the operator to create them for you from your cluster configuration.

 Below is an example listeners configuration for SSL: